Jmalinza/conan_base/README.md

 ## for vscode

-Update the path for `conanbuildinfor.cmake` in `CMakeLists.txt`, line 23
+Update the path for `conanbuildinfo.cmake` in `CMakeLists.txt`, line 23

 ```
 include(${CMAKE_HOME_DIRECTORY}/build/conanbuildinfo.cmake)